yuan0623/SFND-3D-Object-Tracking/README.md

 ### FP.1 Match 3D Objects
 The `matchBoundingBoxes` functon is implemented.
-I take one matched keypoint at a time find the corresponsing point in current and prev frame, then I check which bounding box in prev and curr frame the point belong to, once found store the value and increment the count check line 252-301 in `camFusion_student.cpp`.
+I take one matched keypoint at a time find the corresponsing point in current and prev frame, then I check which bounding box in prev and curr frame the point belong to, once found store the value and increment the count check line 283-332 in `camFusion_student.cpp`.

 ### FP.2 Compute Lidar-based TTC
-First, I find closest distance to Lidar points within ego lane, then I use the equation that I learned from the TTC section to compute the TTC. check line 218-249 in `camFusion_student.cpp`.
+First, I find closest distance to Lidar points within ego lane, then I use the equation that I learned from the TTC section to compute the TTC. check line 238-280 in `camFusion_student.cpp`.

 ### FP.3 Associate Keypoint Correspondences with Bounding Boxes
 First, I take one match pair, then if the previous keypoint and current keypoint are within the same bounding box, then we add this match to a vector.
-After finishing the loop, I assign the obtained vector to `boundingBox.kptMatches`. check line 139-158 in `camFusion_student.cpp`.
+After finishing the loop, I assign the obtained vector to `boundingBox.kptMatches`.
+Then I filter out the outliers based on their distance. check line 145-178 in `camFusion_student.cpp`.

 ### FP.4 Compute Camera-based TTC
 This section is heavily based on the previous practice code.
-First I compute distance ratios between all matched keypoints, then I use median of computed distance ratio, and apply the equation I learned to compute TTC. check line 162-215 in `camFusion_student.cpp`.
+First I compute distance ratios between all matched keypoints, then I use median of computed distance ratio, and apply the equation I learned to compute TTC. check line 182-235 in `camFusion_student.cpp`.

 ### FP.5 Performance Evaluation 1
-1. when there are points on the edge of the bounding box, the TTC tend to be wrong.
-This is because the bounding box does not represent the true shape of the object.
-The points on the edge may represent something else.
-2. when the points are within the bounding box, but they are on the other object, the TTC tend to be wrong.
-This is because the outlier is not taken out.
+Based on the given sequence, I don't spot the lidar measurement has any obvious faulty-measurement due to the robustness of my code.
+If you don't believe it, feel free to run the code.
+All TTC estimation is reasonable.

 ### FP.6 Performance Evaluation 2
 1. The detector/descriptor combination has been listed [here](https://docs.google.com/spreadsheets/d/1uxNoxjb7APyzbs_wWEZHTDqBL1qvrkhQDfxyXEYi0ek/edit?usp=sharing).
 From this spread sheet, we know FAST/BRIEF combination is the best because it is the most efficient combination and the TTC is reasonalbly good.
-2. From the image sequcene provided, I didn't spot any faulty detection.
-I think the camera detection is robust in the provided case.
-However, if the lighting is too bad, then the camera-based TTC is going to be way off.
+2. From the image sequcene provided, I spot one faulty measurement.
+I think it's caused by too many faulty-match.